d4rr3ll/obsidian-hugo-template/README.md

 A template Hugo repo with a `Makefile` to make converting an Obsidian Vault simple.

+Produced as supporting material for [this blog post](https://www.darrelltaylor.com/article/blog-build/)

 ## Quickstart

 Ensure you have `hugo` and `curl` installed, checkout the repo and run: